minnsoe/awesome-leadership/README.md

   community and its events.

+This list was inspired by the [Mozilla Open Leadership][olts] programme by the wonderful Abigail C. Mayes ([@acabunoc](https://github.com/acabunoc)) and [contributors][olts-contributors]. 🔥🙌

+The goal of this list is to make it easier to run an open and inclusive community by letting you focus on its specifics.
+The programme above is great for this purpose.
+Use this list for the rest or if you're short on time.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 ## Contents